 When your company is looking to generate more revenue, consider a professional sales development program to generate leads and set up the sales team for success.

 So, what should your organization do to ensure potential new customers are being introduced to your solution?
-A professional, dedicated program will ensure that a team of highly trained and motivated individuals are focused on the specific function of prospecting.
+A professional, dedicated program will ensure that a team of highly trained and motivated individuals is focused on the specific function of prospecting.